ZemouriZemouri/marble-game/README.md

-# Marble Sorting Game
+# Marble & Liquid Sorting Game

 A puzzle game where players sort colored marbles into tubes by matching colors.
+This same game can be changed into a liquid game (switch top right-hand corner).

 ## Start (nodejs) server
 ```